HarrisonDlgf/espn-draft-tracker/README.md

 # 🏈 ESPN Draft Assistant

+When people go to ice cream stores with a million flavors, it can sometimes seem impossible to choose.
+That same thing happens in fantasy football drafts, so I put position analysis at the forefront of the recommendation engine.

-The draft assistant analyzes historical fantasy football trends and factors in projections for the upcoming football season to become the best draft companion possible.
-The program is meant to recommend what position to draft next, and give the user a range of recommended players within that scope.
+The ESPN Draft Assistant analyzes historical fantasy football trends and factors in projections for the upcoming NFL football season to become the best draft companion possible.

-Built for on the clock urgency and live synced updating after every pick.
+The program recommends what position to draft next and gives the user a range of recommended players within that scope.
+Built for on-the-clock urgency and live-synced updating after every pick.

 ## 📌 Table of Contents